Curvature Sets Over Persistence Diagrams: Introduction

 Algorithmic work by Edelsbrunner and collaborators \cite{orig-topopers} and more recent developments \cite{ripser} guarantee that not only can $\dgm_k^\vr(X)$ be computed in polynomial time (in the cardinality of $X$) but also it is well known that the bottleneck distance can also be computed in polynomial time \cite{eh10}.
 This means that persistence diagrams provide another source of stable invariants which would permit estimating (lower bounding) the Gromov-Hausorff distance.

 It is known that persistence diagrams are not full invariants of metric spaces.
-For instance, any two \emph{tree metric spaces}, that is metric spaces satisfying the four point condition \cite{gromov-hyperbolic}, have trivial persistence diagrams in all degrees $k\geq 1$.
+For instance, any two \emph{tree metric spaces}, that is metric graphs that are $\delta$-hyperbolic with $\delta=0$ \cite{gromov-hyperbolic}, have trivial persistence diagrams in all degrees $k\geq 1$.
 It is also not difficult to find two finite tree metric spaces with the same degree zero persistence diagrams.
 See \cite{osman-memoli} for more examples and \cite{memoli2019persistent} for results about stronger invariants (i.e. \emph{persistent homotopy groups}).

-Despite the fact that persistence diagrams can be computed with effort which depends polynomially on the size of the input metric space \cite{eh10,omega_matrix_mult}, the computations are actually quite onerous and, as of today, it is not realistic to compute the degree 1 Vietoris-Rips persistence diagram of a finite metric space with more than a few thousand points even with state of the art implementations such as Ripser \cite{ripser}.
+Despite the fact that persistence diagrams for a fixed degree $k$ can be computed with effort which depends polynomially on the size of the input metric space \cite{eh10,omega_matrix_mult}, the computations are actually quite onerous and, as of today, it is not realistic to compute the degree 1 Vietoris-Rips persistence diagram of a finite metric space with more than a few thousand points even with state of the art implementations such as Ripser \cite{ripser} and Ripser++ \cite{ripser-pp}.

 \paragraph{Curvature sets over persistence diagrams.} In this paper, we consider a version of the curvature set ideas which arises when combining their construction with Vietoris-Rips persistent homology.
 For a compact metric space $X$ and integers $n\geq 1$ and $k\geq 0$, the $(n,k)$-Vietoris-Rips persistence set of $X$ is (cf. Definition \ref{def:pset}) the collection $\Dvr{n,k}(X)$ of all persistence diagrams in degree $k$ of subsets of $X$ with cardinality at most $n$.
 In a manner similar to how the $n$-th curvature measure $\mu_n(X)$ arose above, we also study the probability measure $\Unk{n,k}{\mathrm{VR}}(X)$ defined as the pushforward of $\mu_n(X)$ under the degree $k$ Vietoris-Rips persistence diagram map (cf. Definition \ref{def:pmeas}).
-We also study a more general version wherein for any \emph{stable} simplicial filtration functor $\mathfrak{F}$ (cf. Definition \ref{def:stable_filtration_functors}), we consider both the persistence sets $\Dnk{n,k}{\mathfrak{F}}(X)$ and the the persistence measures $\Unk{n,k}{\mathfrak{F}}(X)$.
+We also study a more general version wherein for any simplicial filtration functor $\mathfrak{F}$ (cf. Definition \ref{def:filtrations}), we consider both the persistence sets $\Dnk{n,k}{\mathfrak{F}}(X)$ and the the persistence measures $\Unk{n,k}{\mathfrak{F}}(X)$.
+Furthermore, as we discuss below, for certain choices of the parameters $k$ and $n$ curvature sets are not only more efficient to compute (in terms of memory requirements and/or in terms overall computational cost) than standard persistence diagrams, but they also often capture information which is not directly visible through the lens of standard persistence diagrams.